Protect yourself from dingoes. Wildlife Repellent devices.

 Use your Ultrasonic Device to protect yourself from dingoes, against unwanted dingo attacks and approaches.

-Part of being in Australia is to enjoy the great outdoors and with so many 4 x 4 opportunities to get right off the beaten track it can often mean entering dingo territory.
+Part of being in Australia is to enjoy the great outdoors, visit many tourist destinations and with so many 4 x 4 opportunities to get right off the beaten track.

 Dingoes, although related to our domestic dogs, should not be considered tame, in fact the complete opposite.
 The dingo is Australia's largest land-based predator, and should at all times be treated as wild, aggressive and unpredictable.
 An aggressive encounter with a dingo may see you fighting for your life or trying to save the life of your friend or family member.